Tracking in Order to Recover: Detectable Recovery of Lock-Free Data Structures: Introduction

 \section{Introduction}

 Byte-addressable \emph{non-volatile main memory} (\emph{NVRAM}) combines the performance benefits of conventional main memory with the durability of secondary storage.
-Systems where NVRAM co-exists with (or even replaces) traditional volatile memory are anticipated to be more prevalent in the near future.
+Systems with NVRAM are anticipated to be more prevalent in the near future.
 The availability of durable main memory has increased the interest in the \emph{crash-recovery} model, in which failed processes may be resurrected after the system crashes.
 Of particular interest is the design of \emph{recoverable concurrent objects} (also called \emph{persistent}~\cite{ChenQ-VLDB2015,CoburnCAGGJW-Asplos2011} or \emph{durable}~\cite{VenkataramanTRC-FAST2011}), whose operations can recover from crash-failures.
+It is also important to be able to tell after recovery whether an operation was executed to completion and if so, what its response was, a property called \emph{detectable recovery}~\cite{AttiyaBH-PODC2018,DBLP:conf/ppopp/FriedmanHMP18}.

-In many computer systems (e.g., databases), recovery is supported by tracking the progress of computations, \emph{logging} it to non-volatile storage, and replaying the log during recovery.
-Logging of this kind imposes significant overheads in time and space.
-This cost is even more pronounced in the context of concurrent data structures, where there is an extra cost of synchronizing accesses to the log.
-Furthermore, replaying an operation in our setting, where several processes may be concurrently recovering from crash-failures while still others have already completed recovery and proceed their normal execution, often requires to add new mechanisms to the original, non-recoverable, implementation.
+In many computer systems (e.g., databases), detectable recovery is supported by precisely \emph{logging} the progress of computations to non-volatile storage, and replaying the log during recovery.
+Logging imposes significant overheads in time and space.
+This cost is even more pronounced for concurrent data structures, where there is an extra cost of synchronizing accesses to the log.
+Furthermore, replaying an operation in our setting, where some processes may be concurrently recovering from crash-failures while others have already completed recovery and proceed their normal execution, requires to add new mechanisms to the original, non-recoverable, implementation.